-For safety, ground the metal chassis of the inverter to the Earth Ground or to the other designated ground (For example, in a mobile RV, the metal frame of the RV is normally designated as the negative DC ground).
+For safety, ground the metal chassis of the inverter to the Earth Ground or to the other designated ground (For example, in a mobile RV, the metal frame of the RV is normally designated as the Negative DC Ground).
 An equipment grounding Lug (7, Fig 6.1) has been provided for grounding the metal chassis of the inverter to the appropriate ground.

-When using the inverter in a building, connect a 10 mm or AWG #8 insulated stranded copper wire from the above equipment grounding lug to the Earth Ground connection (a connection that connects to the Ground Rod or to the water pipe or to another connection that is solidly bonded to the Earth Ground ).
+When using the inverter in a building, connect a 10 mm2 or AWG #8 insulated stranded copper wire from the above equipment grounding lug to the Earth Ground connection (a connection that connects to the Ground Rod or to the water pipe or to another connection that is solidly bonded to the Earth Ground).
 The connections must be tight against bare metal.
 Use star washers to penetrate paint and corrosion.

-When using the inverter in a mobile RV, connect a 10 mm or AWG #8 insulated stranded copper wire from the above equipment grounding lug to the appropriate ground bus of the RV (usually the vehicle chassis or a dedicated DC ground bus).
+When using the inverter in a mobile RV, connect a 10 mm2 or AWG #8 insulated stranded copper wire from the above equipment grounding lug to the appropriate ground bus of the RV (usually the vehicle chassis or a dedicated DC Ground Bus).
 The connections must be tight against bare metal.
 Use star washers to penetrate paint and corrosion.

-8.8 OPTIONAL WIRED REMOTE CONTROL: MODEL RC-300
+8.8 OPTIONAL WIRED REMOTE CONTROL MODEL RC-15A

-An optional Wired Remote Control Model No. RC-300 (with 16.5 ft. / 5 metre cable), is available for switching ON and switching OFF.
-It is plugged into Modular Jack (10, Fig 6.1).
-The Remote Control has LCD display showing AC output V, A, Hz, W, VA and Power Factor (PF).
-It also has LED indications similar to the indications on the front panel (2,3,4 in Fig. 6.1).
-Read RC-300 Remote Control Manual for details.
+An optional Wired Remote Control Model No. RC-15A (with 16.5 ft. / 5 metre cable), is available for switching ON and switching OFF.
+The remote has LED indications similar to the indications on the front panel (2,3,4 in Fig. 6.1).
+Read Remote Control RC-15A Manual for details.

-Remote control RC-300 does not have its own internal power supply.
-DC power to RC-300 is fed from the inverter through the RJ-50 connecting cable.
-Hence, for the Remote Control RC-300 to operate, the inverter HAS TO BE POWERED ON FIRST using one of the following 2 options:
+NOTE: For the Remote Control RC-15A to operate, the inverter HAS TO BE POWERED ON FIRST using one of the following 2 options:

-- Using 3-Position Rocker Switch (1, Fig 6.1) on the Front Panel of the Inverter: Depress the top edge of the Rocker marked (-) to power on the inverter (Position marked "ON") - Using 1-Wire/ 2-Wire External On/Off Control (Section 8.9):

-a) Depress the bottom edge of the Rocker marked (=) of the 3-Position Rocker Switch (1, Fig 6.1) to select "1-Wire/ 2-Wire External On/Off Control" (Position marked "EXT")

-b) Power on the inverter using one of the 3 On/Off Control Options shown in Fig 8.2(a) to 8.2(c)
+- Using 3-Position Rocker Switch (1, Fig 6.1) on the Front Panel of the Inverter: Depress the top edge of the Rocker marked (-) to power on the inverter (Position marked "ON") - Using 1-Wire/ 2-Wire External On/Off Control (Section 8.9): - a) Depress the bottom edge of the Rocker marked (=) of the 3-Position Rocker Switch (1, Fig 6.1) to select "1-Wire/ 2-Wire External On/Off Control" (Position marked "EXT") - b) Power on the inverter using one of the 3 On/Off Control Options shown in Fig 8.2(a) to 8.2(c)